0BAB1/ZynQ-Tutorial-Series/8 Python to FPGA/README.md

 Using brevitas, you will empower Quantize Aware Training to create and train a classifier that you recognize samples from the FasionMNIST dataset.

-The notbooks will have plenty of explaination and you can you the ressources at the end of this readme to fill any hole in your understanding.
+The notbooks will have plenty of explaination and you can you the resources at the end of this readme to fill any hole in your understanding.

 ### PART 2 (Notebook) : Use FINN to convert you QNN to hardware